How suspended sentences work in Spain

 Recently in Spain there have been cases concerning domestic violence whereby the convicted individual qualifies for a suspension of the sentence, as detailed above, however the Court have seen fit to deny the request for a suspended sentence.

-Also, those convictions related to cronyism and bribes in the public administrations, political corruption or non-payment of taxes, the Courts often reject the suspension petitions.
+Also, those convictions related to cronyism and bribes in public administrations, or cases of political corruption or non-payment of taxes, often lead to the Courts rejecting the suspension application.